06 05 Newsflashes from the Persecuted Church

 President Goodluck Jonathan, who has come under increasing pressure for his handling of the crisis, is said to have seen the video.

-Media reported on Monday that Dr. Davis, an Australian, has quietly been working behind the scenes as the president’s envoy in the negotiation with Boko Haram for more than a month.
-He is working in conjunction with Aisha Wakil, a Muslim convert with known connections to Boko Haram who is trusted by senior commanders.
-Dr. Davis has undertaken numerous trips to volatile locations in northern Nigeria for face-to-face meetings with Boko Haram commanders.
+Media reported on Monday that Dr. Davis, an Australian, has quietly been working behind the scenes as the president’s envoy in the negotiation with an extremist group that is located primarily in Northern Nigeria for more than a month.
+He is working in conjunction with Aisha Wakil, a Muslim convert with known connections to an extremist group that is located primarily in Northern Nigeria who is trusted by senior commanders.
+Dr. Davis has undertaken numerous trips to volatile locations in northern Nigeria for face-to-face meetings with an extremist group that is located primarily in Northern Nigeria commanders.

 “The vast majority of the Chibok girls are not being held in Nigeria.
 They are in camps across the Nigerian border in Cameroon, Chad and Niger.
 I say the ‘vast majority’ as I know a small group was confirmed to me to be in Nigeria last week when we sought to have them released,” he told British Chanel 4 on Monday.